Brest-Java-Course-2015/Alejano-Borhez-Social/README.md

 6. Restart your tomcat server
 7. Access the project by URL: localhost:port/social-web-1.0-SNAPSHOT
 8. Alternatively you may use a web-interface of your tomcat server: localhost:port/manager --> deploy by choosing a .WAR file
+9. Alternatively you may run an app;ication on a jetty-server: cd social-web --> mvn jetty:run
+10. After that an application will be available at: localhost:8081/web/
-9. Enjoy!
+11. Enjoy!
 And leave a feedback to alexander.borohov17@gmail.com